| Course Information

 *A $75 application fee applies, to be paid to the Bursar’s Office.
 Please note that the application and deposit fees are non-refundable.

-Students are responsible for airfare, visa (required for US citizens, approx. $170), and most meals.
+Students are responsible for airfare, visa (required for US citizens, approx. $170), and some meals.

 Reves Summer Scholarships